royemosby/roymosby.me/src/blog/CLI-tool-recipe.md

 ---
 title: A recipe for a ruby CLI tool
 date: 2021-01-10
-extract: "With your own project, you are handed some basic requirements and you need to figure out these behaviours that satisfy them.
-Because of this, unless the task is blarining simple, it is best to approach it in a formulaic manner.
+extract: "With your own project, you are handed some basic requirements and you need to figure out these behaviors that satisfy them.
+Because of this, unless the task is blaringly simple, it is best to approach it in a formulaic manner.
 That is where the recipe above comes into play."
 description: "How to plan a Ruby CLI project"
 ---